 1. Understand the language of GDPR

 If you understand the main definitions of the current Data Protection Act (DPA), you have a head start understanding GDPR.
-“Personal data”, “sensitive personal data”, “data controller” and “data processor” remain the same under GDPR.
+“Personal data”, “special category data”, “data controller” and “data processor” remain the same under GDPR.

 Make yourself aware, however, of some caveats.
-For example, processors now have a long string of new legal obligations.
-“Sensitive data” now includes genetic and biometric data but excludes criminal convictions.
+For example, processors now have a long string of new legal obligations. “special category data” now includes genetic and biometric data but excludes criminal convictions.